juliusmarminge/prisma-sqlite-ci/README.md

+# prisma-sqlite-ci

+> Info:
-Test repo for a custom Github Action that transforms a Prisma schema to use SQLite for CI
+> Test repo for a custom Github Action that transforms a Prisma schema to use SQLite for CI

-# Prisma SQLite Transformer

 Starting up postgres containers in CI takes a lot of time.